 In both cases, the objective of the water is to turn the turbines to produce alternating current as constantly as possible by means of the alternator.

 The use of water presents the following problems derived from the need to heat it:

 - Water availability.

-Transportation and distribution of electrical energy
+Transport and distribution of electrical energy

 Once the production of electricity is finished, there is a need to transport it on a large scale.
-The large-scale transport and distribution of electricity produced by the plants to the end users is carried out through the transmission network and the distribution network.
+The large-scale transportation and distribution of electricity produced by the plants to the end users is carried out through the transmission network and the distribution network.

-Joule's law, in reality, is two different laws, which associate the heat generated by the electric current and the dependence of the internal energy of an ideal gas with respect to its pressure, volume and temperature.
+Actually, they are two different laws, which associate the heat generated by the electric current and the dependence of the internal energy of an ideal gas with respect to its pressure, volume and temperature.

 Joule's second law means that the internal energy of an ideal gas depends solely on its temperature, regardless of its volume and pressure.